HalahRaadSalih/HA_interviewPrep_tutoring/whiteBoarding/tips.md

 ## Whiteboarding Tips and Tricks For Beginners

-Resources are the internet and the cracking the code interview book.
+Resources are the internet and cracking the code interview book.

 - Understand the problem.
 - Ask if you don't understand the problem.